List of Kingdom chapters

 Kingdom is a Japanese manga series written and illustrated by Yasuhisa Hara.
-It provides a fictionalized account of the Warring States period primarily through the experiences of the war orphan Xin and his comrades as he fights to become the greatest general under the heavens, and in doing so, unifying China for the first time in 500 years.

-Kingdom has been serialized in Weekly Young Jump since January 26, 2006, with its chapters collected into seventy-seven tankōbon volumes by publisher Shueisha as of October 17, 2025.
+It provides a fictionalized account of the Warring States period primarily through the experiences of the war orphan Xin and his comrades as he fights to become the greatest general under the heavens, and in doing so, unifying China for the first time in 500 years.Kingdom has been serialized in Weekly Young Jump since January 26, 2006, with its chapters collected into eighty tankōbon volumes by publisher Shueisha as of August 19, 2026.